 In the same period (November 1949) the Political Bureau made the "Decision on the Establishment of Disciplinary Inspection Committees of the Central Committee and the Party at all levels.(Central Commission for Discipline Inspection.
 CCDI, a CCP organ).
 See Below The two (CCDI and PSC) were created at the same time, with the same goals and largely overlapping scopes, and an institutionalized connection channel and connection mechanism were established from the very beginning.

-After the 2nd National Conference on Organizational Work, which is held from September 21 until October 27, 1953, the design of the PSC is altered to fit the requirements of the First Five-year plan.
+After the 2nd National Conference on Organizational Work, which is held from September 21 until October 27, 1953, the design of the PSC was altered to fit the requirements of the First Five-year plan.

 “By the end of 1953, there were 3,586 supervisory agencies nationwide and an 18,000-strong force of full-time and part-time supervisory officials, plus 78,000 more "people's supervision correspondents."